prakhar070/Interview-Scheduler/README.md

 - Now, your local development enviroment is set.
 To run the server , type python3 manage.py runserver.
 By default, the server will start on port 8000.

+## Endpoints -
+- /scheduler/home - (Displays the home page with the list of Interviews)
+- /scheduler/login - (Displays the login page for the admin)
+- /scheduler/create - (Displays the web page to schedule a new interview)
+- /scheduler/edit/<int:id> -(Displays the web page to edit an existing interview)
 ## Contributing

 1. Fork it (<https://github.com/prakhar070/Interview-Scheduler>)